Sanctification: A new life-styleIntroduction

 Because we are members of the Kingdom of God, Jesus works in our lives in a very special way.
-He works to make us like Him - to change us into His image.
+He works to make us like him - to change us into his image.
 The Bible calls this process sanctification.
-Sanctification is the progressive realisation of what we are in Christ.
+Sanctification is a state of holiness, which, through the renewing power of the indwelling Spirit of Christ, we seek to realize day by day, albeit always imperfectly.
+It entails the progressive realization of what we are already in Christ.

 i] A work of God's grace, 1Thess.5:2

 iii] A progressive work of renewal through the indwelling Spirit of Christ, 2Thes.2:13, 1Pet.1:2.
 Theologians call this the "impartation" of Christ's righteousness.

 iv] An attention to Biblical truth through which the Spirit will work, John 17:17.

 v] Faith in Christ for renewal, Acts.26:18, Col,1:21-23.

 vi] A willingness to walk toward the perfection we have in Christ, Rom.6:19, 2Cor.6:17, 7:1.